Android Permissions

 android.permission.FOREGROUND_SERVICE_LOCATION

 Android requires apps to declare a foreground service with a persistent notification to run in the background.
 The FOREGROUND_SERVICE_LOCATION type specifically indicates the service accesses location data.
 This is what keeps the "Colota is tracking" notification visible.
+The FOREGROUND_SERVICE_DATA_SYNC type is used by the auto-export WorkManager service for scheduled background exports.

 Network